 TIPS:

-Your data file should include all new participants served in the current reporting quarter, including all participants served in the previous quarters of your grant program.
+Your data file should be a comprehensive compilation of all participants served throughout the life of your grant.
+This will include all new participants served in the current reporting quarter and all participants served in previous quarters of your grant..

-Updates to a participant's record will be entered in the data file you upload in HUB.
-If you are using an Excel data spreadsheet, updates will be made to the data elements in the columns across your data spreadsheet.
-New participants served will be added as a new participant record, entered as a new row of your data spreadsheet.
+If you are using an Excel data spreadsheet, updates to a participant record to reflect new program activities will be reflected in the data elements across your data file.
+New participants served will be entered as a new participant record, added as a new row of your data spreadsheet.

 A blank code value entry is also called a “null value” to indicate that this data element should be left blank in your data file.
+Please note, leaving a blank space in a data cell will be read as a code value in HUB and will be considered an error.

 Acceptable files are data files (.dat), comma-separated values (.csv), and text file or flat files (.txt).
 This file will look something similar to the sample diagram below.
 See sample Data File Upload for Two Participant Records: